 Of the twenty-five years that UNCTAD monitored and investigated the performance of the economy of the occupied Palestinian territory and the policy environment affecting it, 2009 represents without a doubt an all-time low.
 In all aspects - the level of its activity, the structural weaknesses it exhibits and the hostile policy environment in which it survives against all odds - the Palestinian economy today faces a real challenge to its integrity, solvency and indeed the very viability that it must enjoy for the two-state solution to become a reality.
 In particular, the devastation visited upon the occupied Gaza Strip and its economy has plunged its 1.5 million inhabitants into depths of poverty and disintegration unknown for generations.
-The blockade it has endured has isolated it from the rest of the occupied Palestinian people not only addresses the realities of stunted development under occupation, but also supports building the economic institutions required for a sovereign and viable Palestinian State as called for by the international community.
+The blockade it has endured has isolated it from the rest of the occupied Palestinian territory and the world.
+The sustained programme of UNCTAD assistance to the Palestinian people not only addresses the realities of stunted development under occupation, but also supports building the economic institutions required for a sovereign and viable Palestinian State as called for by the international community.